BenjaminAbt/BenjaminAbt/README.md

 I offer trainings and workshops on following topics

-- developer trainings on all levels for .NET, C#, ASP.NET, Docker, Azure, DevOps with Azure and/or GitHub
+- developer trainings on all levels for .NET, C#, EF Core, ASP.NET, Docker, Azure, DevOps with Azure and/or GitHub
 - API development trainings for .NET developers (XML, Json, gRPC, GraphQL..)
 - development acceleration with Open Source
 - full ASP.NET Core trainings and workshops